What type of people would I expect to find if I move into share accommodation?

-Note: If you do not receive an official receipt within a couple of weeks, it is recommended that you call the RTA to check whether they have received your bond money – Ph: 1300 366 311.
+- Note: If you do not receive an official receipt within a couple of weeks of moving in, it is recommended that you call the RTA to check whether they have received your bond money (RTA's contact information)

 What if I need help to pay the bond, pay rent in advance or for removalists?

 Help!
-I have a problem with someone in my share house and think I may need legal advice.
+I have a problem with someone/something in my accommodation and think I may need legal advice.

-The Accommodation Officers are available to offer advice and information about accommodation related matters including issues relating to share housing and rental accommodation but not legal advice.
+- QUT's Accommodation Officers are available to offer advice and information about accommodation related matters including issues relating to share housing and rental accommodation, but not legal advice.

-The Student Guild provides a free legal advice service for students.
-For more information about this, go to http://www.qutguild.com/student-rights-hub/legal-advice.
+- The QUT Guild provides a free legal advice service for students.
+For more information about this, go to the QUT Guild's Legal Advice page.

 I do not know Brisbane very well.
 When I use the Accommodation Database, how do I know where the accommodation is in relation to the University Campuses?